FDSN/source-identifiers/definition.rst

 Identifiers as a URN
 --------------------

-The FDSN Source Identifier is a combination of the network, station, location, band, source and subsource codes into a Uniform Resource Name (URN) as defined by `RFC 3986 <https://www.ietf.org/rfc/rfc3986>`_.
+The FDSN Source Identifier (SID) is a combination of the network, station, location, band, source and subsource codes into a Uniform Resource Name (URN) as defined by `RFC 3986 <https://www.ietf.org/rfc/rfc3986>`_.
-The pattern of the source identifier URN is as follows:
+The pattern of the Source Identifier is as follows:

 For identifying a network: